scam noun \ ˈskam \

 For more information about common scams, please visit: https://www.uscis.gov/avoid-scams/common-scams

-The most recent reports have been about students receiving calls from people posing as USCIS officials.
+There have been repots of students receiving calls from people posing as USCIS officials.
 It seems that they are careful to get a lot of information about students from various social media.
 They may know the names of your relatives and friends, they may know what kind of transportation you take, what your travel plans have been recently, anything they can gather from Facebook or Instagram.
 This does not prove that they are government officials.
 Again -- Our government officials do not call your cell phone number to demand payment of any kind.

 Some of these calls are convincing and sophisticated.
 In some cases, they may transfer your call between various “supervisors” and “border patrol” and “attorney” or “lawyers.”
 They may threaten that officers are on the way to deport you.
 They may know the location of your apartment or house and what things are in the neighborhood close to your home.
 They will often fix the incoming phone number on your caller ID to match that of actual government offices.
 These are all tricks to convince you that they are actually USCIS or other law enforcement of government agencies.
 They aren’t, and you should hang up.